Reading the Bible is the place to begin to learn about Christianity. And as you understand God’s word, you will

 As a Christian, start by learning about Jesus.
 The first four books of the New Testament are the Gospels.
 These four books are Matthew, Mark, Luke, and John.

 They tell about Jesus’ birth, life, teachings, miracles, death, resurrection, and ascension.
 Basically, each Gospel gives a different eyewitness account for a particular audience.

 Firstly, read John’s Gospel.
 John is “the disciple that Jesus loved” (John 13:23).
 His Gospel is a great place to appreciate who Jesus is as the perfect God-man.

 After John, read Luke, who is a first-rate historian and chronicler.
 Then read Acts, also written by Luke, which tells of the early church after Jesus ascended back to heaven.

-After reading these Old Testament books, return to the New Testament and read James, 1, 2, and 3 John 1, 2 Peter and Jude.
+Return to the New Testament and read James, 1, 2, and 3 John, 1 and 2 Peter, and Jude.

-Then back to the Old Testament books to read stories of the Israelite’s faith journey in Joshua through Job.
+Then return to the Old Testament books of Joshua through Job.
+These are the Israelite’s faith journey.

-After this, you can finish Paul’s letters Colossians, 1 and 2 Thessalonians, 1 and 2 Timothy, Titus, and Philemon.
+After this, you can finish Paul’s letters.
+These are Colossians, 1 and 2 Thessalonians, 1 and 2 Timothy, Titus, and Philemon.

 At this point, you have a good grasp of the Bible and can decide what you want to read or re-read!